Miguel Asín Palacios: Aquinas and Averroës

 Asín Palacios researched Muslim influence on Tomás d'Aquino (c.
-1225-1274), which would most likely come from the philosopher Ibn Rushd of Córdoba (1126–1198), whether as protagonist or antagonist.
+1225–1274), which would most likely come from the philosopher Ibn Rushd of Córdoba (1126–1198), whether as protagonist or antagonist.
 Ibn Rushd came to be written Averroës in Latin.
 The result was the 1904 article, "El Averroísmo teológico de Santo Tomás de Aquino" by Asín, the professor from Zaragoza newly arrived in Madrid.

 With respect to Greek philosophy, particularly Aristotle, Asín infers that the religio-philosophic world inhabited by Averroës is analogous to that of Aquinas, and also to that of ben Maimon or Maimonides (1135–1204) the Jewish philosopher and talmudist, also from Córdoba.
 Asín understood that it was with piety that Averroës used reason to interpret his Islamic faith, and probes this issue for the sake of clearly distinguishing Averroës from several of the not-so-pious Latin "Averroístas".
 Asín also refers to medieval voluntarism (called asaries in Islam), in order to contrast and distinguish the similar rationalisms held by Averroës and by Aquinas.
 Yet, many Thomists did not then accept without great controversy Asín's point of view.

 Ibn Masarra

 In his 1914 book, Abenmasarra y su escuela.
 Orígenes de la filosofía hispano-musulmana, Asín opens by describing the evolution of Islamic philosophy and cosmology at the center of Islamic civilization in the East, in comparison with its later emergence in Al-Andalus (Muslim Iberia).
-A brief biography of Ibn Masarra (883-931) follows.
+A brief biography of Ibn Masarra (883–931) follows.
 There Asín posits the continuation of pre-existing Iberian culture among Hispanic natives who, following its conquest, converted to Islam.
 Because of AbeMnmasarra's father's client status (to his Berber mawla), Asín infers that he was such a Muslim 'Spaniard' (muwallad).
 Asín describes his affinity to Greek philosophy, i.e., neoplatonism, then notes the accusations of heresy against him, and that he early concealed his teachings.
 At the time the Umayyad Emir Abdullah ibn Muhammad al-Umawi challenged by political unrest, and armed rebels such as 'Umar ibn Hafsun, showed little tolerance for religious dissenters such as Abenmasarra.
+Ibn Masarra felt compelled to flee, traveling to Qairawan and Mecca.
+He eventually returned to Córdoba under the tolerant rule of the Umayyad caliph Abd ar-Rahman III (r.889/91–961), where he founded a School with elements of Sufism.